telerik/kendo-ui-core/docs/controls/charts/sparkline/overview.md

 * months
 * years

-##### Series Aggregates
+#### Series aggregates

-If more than one category falls within a base unit, then its values are aggregated to display a single point.
+If more than one category falls within a base unit, then its values are aggregated to display a single point, as demonstrated in the example below.

-For example:
+###### Example

     <span id="sparkline"></span>
     <script>